chaaz/versio/docs/reference.md

     a project.
   - `depends`: (optional, default `{}`) A list of projects on which the current project depends.
-Any version number increment in any dependancy will result in an increment in the current project.
+Any version number increment in any dependency will result in an increment in the current project.
 See [Version Chains](./chains.md) for more info.
   - `changelog`: (optional) The file name where the changelog is located.
-Not providing this will cause no changelog to be created/updated.
+If this property is not provided, no changelog will be created or updated.
-  - `version`: The location of the project version.
+  - `version`: (required) The location of the project version.
 See "Version config" below.
-  - `also`: Additional locations where the project version should be written.
+  - `also`: (optional: default `[]`) Additional locations where the project version should be written.
+See "Also" below.
   - `tag_prefix`: (optional) (required when using version tags) The prefix to use when reading/writing tags for this project.
 Not providing this will result in no tags being written.
 Using the empty